Joel Goldman

 Joel K. Goldman (born October 23, 1952) is an American author and former trial attorney.
-He attended Shawnee Mission East High School, where he participated in the school's debate team. and the University of Kansas as well as Moot Court.
+He attended Shawnee Mission East High School, where he participated in the school's debate team.
+He attended the University of Kansas, participating in the debate team as well as Moot Court.
 He suffers from a tic disorder, which he incorporated into one of his works, the Jack Davis series.